 I also spent as much time as possible sleeping.
 A drug called Versed would knock me out for about an hour at a time.
 I could take it every three hours, and, boy oh boy, did I. Eventually, the doctors had to ask me to stop taking it so much.

 The point is, I wasn’t strong.
 I simply had no choice.

 I couldn’t speak, therefore couldn’t object to the litany of procedures performed on me.
 My parents made all the decisions about my care.
 And it’s not as though I could walk out.

 Meanwhile, I was told at least once a day that I was going to get better.
 In a haze of narcotics, stress and illness, I never considered the option of just giving up.

 And so, the next year, I got inordinately frustrated with a classmate.
-After a couple of days in jail for a DUI, he’d concluded that if he ever went to prison he’d kill himself.
+Apparently, having endured a couple of days in jail for a DUI, he’d concluded that if he ever went to prison he’d kill himself.

 He probably believed it, too.
 He must have because he wouldn’t listen to my argument.
 But he was assessing the situation when he still had a choice.
 If he went to prison, I feel certain he’d have stayed the course.

 See, our bodies have an extraordinary sense of self-preservation.
 If you try to drown yourself, your body will fight to get back to the surface.
 If you take a lethal dose of pills, your body will make you throw up.
 (Though not always enough, unfortunately.)